oclron0421/Advent-Of-Code-2024/README.md

 Hard part was just trying to figure out how to calculate the perimeter.
 Used a flood fill algorithm, embedded a bfs search to group up the plants together
 ### Part 2
 Now this was hard because the merger of the sides was a challenge and one boundary coordinate can face a lot of different directions as its boundary

+## Day 13
+### Part 1
+Used inverse matrix rules to solve the simultaneous equations nothing to fancy
+### Part 2
+Changed the data type to a long double and used the same inverse matrix rule to solve the simultaneous equations -- worked surprisingly well